-One of the most important things businesses need in order to keep the business cycle going is cash.
+Cash is one of the most important things businesses need in order to keep the business cycle going.
 When businesses choose to offer goods and services on credit in order to entice new customers to make purchases, they often find themselves in a cash flow pinch.
-Invoice factoring for business cash flow needs is a great way to keep the business cycle going by providing the necessary cash to be able to fulfill orders without adding debt to the balance sheet.
+Invoice factoring for business cash flow needs is a great way to keep the business cycle moving by providing the necessary cash to fulfill orders without adding debt to the balance sheet.

 Benefits of Factoring Companies

 Smart business owners are always looking for ways to improve their cash flow.
 Some have realized the effectiveness of working with invoice factoring companies.
-Factoring companies purchase the accounts receivable (AR) and provides business owners with necessary cash to pay for expenses such as payroll, inventory, office supplies, marketing, advertising and even taxes.
+Factoring companies purchase the accounts receivable (A/R) and provide business owners with necessary cash to pay for expenses such as payroll, inventory, office supplies, marketing, advertising and even taxes.
 While you could go to a bank for financing, when you do, you incur debt.
-It could also be a more timely process and affect your company’s credit and your personal credit.
-When you research invoice factoring companies like ours, you will soon discover the many benefits of factoring receivables including how fast we provide you with cash on a high percentage of the balance due on your AR.
-You will not have to fill out complicated forms nor will you have to wait an extraordinary amount of time before you get your answer.
+It could also be a more time intensive process effecting your company’s credit as well as your personal credit.
+When you research invoice factoring companies, like Universal Funding, you will soon discover the many benefits of factoring receivables including how fast we provide you with cash on a high percentage of the balance due on your A/R. You will not have to fill out unnecessary, complicated forms or have to wait an extraordinary amount of time before you get your answer.

 Instead of sending statements and reminders to customers who fall behind on their payments, you can spend your time growing your business and planning for the future.
-Why let cash flow problems bog you down when you have a simple, financial tool at your disposal?
+Don’t let cash flow problems bog you down when you have a simple and fast financial tool at your disposal.

 What are Factoring Rates?

 Rates can vary from below one percent to over five percent of the face value of the receivable.
-When a factoring company reviews an application to determine the factoring rate, it takes into consideration many variables, such as: a company’s sales volume, the credit strength of its clients, payment cycle trends in the subject industry, invoice amounts and the overall climate of the subject’s industry.
+When a factoring company reviews an application to determine the factoring rate, it takes into consideration variables such as: a company’s sales volume, the credit strength of its clients, payment cycle trends in your industry, invoice amounts, and overall climate of your industry.
 Another item that can affect the rate is the existence or the opportunity for accounts receivable insurance.
 A company’s credit score or the number of years it has been in business aren’t major variables that influence rates.